Aeroluna/LunaCoopMod/README.md

 Same change to Raynor's firebats.

 - Added a cursor splat for Kev "Rattlesnake" West's Deploy Revitalizer.
-- Fixed a bug where Rattlesnake's weapon would no longer have a visual impact effect after purchasing Hammer Munitions.
+- Fixed an issue where Rattlesnake's weapon would no longer have a visual impact effect after purchasing Hammer Munitions.
 - Added a new AOE visual effect after purchasing Hammer Munitions.
 - Added blue trail to Rattlesnake's projectiles after purchasing Hammer Munitions.
-- Fixed a bug where Rattlesnake's Revitalizer buff's alignment was neutral after being upgraded.
+- Fixed an issue where Rattlesnake's Revitalizer buff's alignment was neutral after being upgraded.
 - Reworked Vega's Psi Projector visuals.
-- Fixed a bug where unit's affected by Psi Projector twice in a row would have their height visually reset.
+- Fixed an issue where unit's affected by Psi Projector twice in a row would have their height visually reset.

 yeah.